 I figured that porting over 423 files would take all weekend, too.
 I was wrong.

 The major slow-down was that FreeHand MX on the Dell would not link files automatically.
 On my Mac, if I had a file with a lot of placed TIFFs and moved them from one disk to another, the first time I opened a file it would ask where the TIFFs are.
-So one navigates to the folder where the TIFFs live and check the box that tells the program to check this folder for the missing links and select the first one, and it automatically would link to all of them.
+One then navigates to the folder where the TIFFs live and check the box that tells the program to check this folder for the missing links and select the first one, and it automatically would link to all of them.

 On the Dell, it ignored the check-box.
 Completely.
 Or at least it ignored it on that Dell.
 Which meant that I had to relink every instance of every TIFF.
 Some of which required linking the same TIFF to a single file up to 28 times.